 2. Noah Clothing: New breed, strong mindless consumption message

 Noah Clothing, a New York-based men’s clothing brand, seek to take a stand against many of the appalling practices of the fashion industry.
 Noah

-With a rapidly growing following in the uber trendy streetwear/high fashion world, Noah have a real platform to influence the future generations of the clothing industry.
-For Black Friday 2018, Noah closed both their online store and flagship NYC store, with messages being sent out via Instagram to over two hundred thousand people to explain their reasoning.
+With a rapidly growing following in the uber-trendy streetwear/high fashion world, Noah has a real platform to influence the future generations of the clothing industry.
+For Anti-Black Friday 2018, Noah closed both their online store and flagship NYC store, with messages being sent out via Instagram to over two hundred thousand people to explain their reasoning.

 “Mindless consumption will be the end of us all”Noah NYC

 Whilst the Raeburn brand may not be a